 What should I do?

 Don’t try to learn anything new, leave this to your driving lessons.
-Try to practise and improve on what you have already learned in your lessons.
+Practise and improve on what you have already learned in your lessons.
 Ask you family or friend to not make judgements about the things or the way you have been taught or learned.
 There are many ways to do things and everyone learns and does things in different ways.

 Record your practise

-Just like your driving lesson, plan-record and reflect on your driving lessons so that you can discuss your progress with your driving instructor.
+Just like your driving lesson, plan, record and reflect on your driving lessons so that you can discuss your progress with your driving instructor.
 You might find something in your private practise that you wish to bring up with your instructor or learn in your driving lessons.
+You can complete your own private practise log here.